New Hampshire 41, Rhode Island 14

 New Hampshire 41, Rhode Island 14: Sean Goldrich threw for 330 yards and a pair of touchdowns as the visiting Wildcats crushed the Rams.

 Goldrich went 25-of-33 and added a rushing score while R.J.
 Harris hauled in 11 catches for 210 yards and a pair of touchdowns for New Hampshire (8-1, 6-0 Colonial Athletic), which has won eight straight and is bidding to become the first team to make it through CAA play undefeated since James Madison in 2008.
-Nico Steriti rushed for 52 yards and two touchdowns for the Wildcats, ranked No. 3 in the FCS.
+Nico Steriti rushed for 52 yards and two touchdowns for the Wildcats.

 Lyle McCombs ran for 115 yards and two TDs to lead Rhode Island (0-10, 0-6).
 James Caparell was limited to 7-of-11 for 78 yards and an interception as the Rams’ losing streak reached 14 games.